aeryuzhev/senla-de-intership/block_03/readme.md

 ### Description

-The final task is to create a data mart using only SQL.
+The final task is to create a data mart using only Pandas.
 It must consists of the following columns:

 | Field name               | Description                                            |
 | ------------------------ | ------------------------------------------------------ |